What Is Exfoliative Dermatitis?

 is due to loss of fluid through the shed skin.

-Skin shedding may start in small patches.
-Over time, it spreads
+Skin shedding may start in small patches, but over time, it spreads

-absorbing essential nutrients.
+absorbing essential nutrients that help to maintain a healthy epidermis (such as vitamins A and D).
 You also lose protein and fluids from the

 Two important functions of your skin are providing a barrier to